 The great thing about the falls themselves is that it has two handy viewing platforms – upper and lower – for you to view this impressive waterfall from.

-Very much an underrated, and not very well-known track in the greater Marysville region, the Cumberland Track is ideal for those looking for a short walk but without any crowds.
+Very much an underrated hike, and not one of the very well-known Marysville walks, the Cumberland Track is ideal for those looking for a short walk but without any crowds.

-An easy 4kms, this trail includes two really nice waterfalls – Cora Lynn and Cumberland Falls – and winds its way through bushland and rainforest terrain.
+An easy 4kms, this one of the Marysville hiking trails that includes two really nice waterfalls – Cora Lynn and Cumberland Falls – and winds its way through bushland and rainforest terrain.

 It is worth noting that as it’s not often walked along, you may find you’re contending with fallen branches and a slightly overgrown path in certain sections.